4 Modern Money Tips (not taught in school)

 - How investments often require no work to make money unlike a job.

-- How taxes are based on the type of income you make and people with investment income often pay the least amount in taxes.
+- How taxes are based on the type of income you make and people with investment income often pay the least amount in tax.

 That's all for today.